-BluePath Capital Management is a financial advisor firm based in Atlanta, and it’s solely licensed to conduct business in the state of Georgia.
-BluePath primarily serves individual investors without a high net worth, though it does have some high-net-worth individual clients as well.
+Nicholas Management is a financial advisory firm based in Marietta.
+Nicholas, which appears on SmartAsset's list of the top-rated advisors in Marietta, primarily serves individual investors without a high net worth, though it does have some high-net-worth individual clients.

 Nicholas Wealth Management Background

-BluePath Capital Management was established in 2016 by David Nicholas, who remains the firm’s principal owner and president.
-Nicholas got his start in the financial advisor industry in 2005, and he holds a Masters degree in financial planning from the University of Georgia.
+Nicholas Wealth Management was established in 2016 by David Nicholas, who remains the firm’s principal owner and president.
+Nicholas got his start in the financial advisor industry in 2005, and he holds a master's degree in financial planning from the University of Georgia.
+While the firm's legal name is BluePath Capital Management, LLC, it conducts business as Nicholas Wealth Management.